vishakad/chipulate/README.md

 The probability mass functions of the number of amplified fragments obtained after 15 cycles of PCR are present in the ```output/pcr-data/``` folder.
 This considerably speeds up the simulation process since this distribution does not have to be computed afresh.
 These are files named ```15-0.01.npy```, ```15-0.02.npy``` to ```15-0.99.npy```.
 The filename convention is ```<number of cycles>-<PCR efficiency>.npy```.
 Note that if PCR efficiencies other than these values are specified in the ```p_amp``` column in the input file, they will be rounded down to 2 decimal places.

 This is because the computation of the probability mass function of the number of amplified fragments obtained from a single fragment becomes a slow process beyond $n = 10$ cycles.
 If you wish to simulate more cycles of PCR, or any number other than 15 cycles, this can still be specified in the ```--pcr-cycles``` command-line switch.
 Animate will first compute these distributions for all efficiencies between 0.01 and 0.99 in steps of 0.01 and then store them in the ```output/pcr-data/``` for future use.
 Later runs of Animate with this number of PCR cycles will then be fast since these stored distributions will be loaded from disk.

+## Reproducing results from our manuscript
+The ```paper/``` folder contains a jupyter notebook (```Manuscript.ipynb```) that can be executed to reproduce the results in our manuscript.
+An additional download is required to run the last cell of the notebook.
+Instructions for this are provided within the notebook itself.

+Email vishakadatta@gmail.com in case of any issues.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Authors
+Vishaka Datta S

+## Acknowledgements

+* Sridhar Hannenhalli, Rahul Siddharthan for helping set up each aspect of the Animate pipeline.
+* Sandeep Krishna, Gautam Menon for useful discussions on the binding model employed in Animate.
+* Parul Singh for discussions on the ChIP-seq protocol and peak callers.